 - Centre for Studies of Home

 - Centre for the Study of Migration (wish the Geffrye Museum of the Home)

 - Centre for Childhood Cultures (with the V&A Museum of Childhood)

 - Centre on Labour and Global Production

 - City Centre: Researching city lives and connections

-The School has invested considerably in its laboratory facilities, which are amongst the best of any Schools of Geography in the UK.
-In addition to the School’s laboratory facilities, physical geographers and environmental scientists have access to the laboratories located in the School of Biological and Chemical Sciences.
+Postgraduate students in the School of Geography have desk and computing space in dedicated postgraduate offices with access to specialist equipment, software and technical support; as well as access to the staff and postgraduate common room and kitchen within the Geography Building.
+The School has invested considerably in our laboratory facilities, which are amongst the best of any Schools of Geography in the UK.
+In addition to the School of Geography's laboratory suite, physical geographers and environmental scientists also have access to the laboratories located in the School of Biological and Chemical Sciences.